expersso/ecb/cran-comments.md

 ## Test environments
-* Windows 7
+* Windows 10
 * Winbuilder (release and dev)
 * Ubuntu 14.04

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-## Second submission
+## First resubmission
-* Changed URL in readme.md to canonical URL (and added to buildignore)
+* Tests that are viable to fail due to internet resource not being available will no longer run on CRAN.